Aleister Crowley: United States: 1914–1919

 In December, he moved to New Orleans, his favourite US city, before spending February 1917 with evangelical Christian relatives in Titusville, Florida.
 Returning to New York City, he moved in with artist and A∴A∴ member Leon Engers Kennedy in May, learning of his mother's death.
 After the collapse of The Fatherland, Crowley continued his association with Viereck, who appointed him contributing editor of arts journal The International.
 Crowley used it to promote Thelema, but it soon ceased publication.
 He then moved to the studio apartment of Roddie Minor, who became his partner and Scarlet Woman.
 Through their rituals, which Crowley called "The Amalantrah Workings", he believed that they were contacted by a preternatural entity named Lam.
 The relationship soon ended.

-In 1918, Crowley went on a magical retreat in the wilderness of Esopus Island on the Hudson River.
-Here, he began a translation of the Tao Te Ching, painted Thelemic slogans on the riverside cliffs, and—he later claimed—experienced past life memories of being Ge Xuan, Pope Alexander VI, Alessandro Cagliostro, and Eliphas Levi.
+In 1918, Crowley went on a magical retreat in the wilderness of Esopus Island on the Hudson River in upstate New York.
+Here, he began an adaptation of the Tao Te Ching, painted Thelemic slogans on the riverside cliffs, and—he later wrote—experienced past life memories of being Ge Xuan, Pope Alexander VI, Alessandro Cagliostro, and Éliphas Lévi.
 Back in New York City, he moved to Greenwich Village, where he took Leah Hirsig as his lover and next Scarlet Woman.
-He took up painting as a hobby, exhibiting his work at the Greenwich Village Liberal Club and attracting the attention of the New York Evening World.
+He took up painting as a hobby, exhibiting his work at the Greenwich Village Liberal Club and attracting the attention of The Evening World.
 With the financial assistance of sympathetic Freemasons, Crowley revived The Equinox with the first issue of volume III, known as The Blue Equinox.
-He spent mid-1919 on a climbing holiday in Montauk before returning to London in December.
+He spent mid-1919 on a climbing holiday in Montauk, New York, before returning to London in December.